Tom Brusse’s new girlfriend is Kylie Jenner from France and a big fan of plastic surgery

 Sandra Pica is already past.
 Tom Brusse He seems to have permanently erased Gigi Pica’s sister (currently a presenter on the 8TV program ‘Opina Jove’) from his mind map and is focused on his new jewel: Sarah Lopez.

 Passionate like good boyfriends, Tom and Sarah are currently in Dubai.
-There they make the most of the passion that exists between them and, although they try not to give more clues than necessary, You don’t have to be a social media scholar to know that the fashionable couple has been to the best restaurants in the city, has danced salsa in the room of the luxurious hotel where they are staying, and has gone to the beach day in and day out..
+There they make the most of the passion that exists between them and, although they try not to give more clues than necessary, You don’t have to be a social media scholar to know that the fashionable couple has been to the best restaurants in the city, danced salsa in the room of the luxurious hotel where they are staying, and went to the beach every day..
 How much would Jorge Javier give to be in Sarah’s shoes?

 Its beginnings: from a real estate agency to a reality show

 With 30 years behind her and a Franco-Algerian, Sarah studied at the Sorbonne in Paris and worked in a real estate agency for a time.
 Her 8-hour-a-day job like any ordinary citizen made her nervous and, fed up with the routine, she decided to make the leap to television.
 He tried his luck in the world of reality shows and it was a success.
-One after another, he managed to chain up to six reality shows practically in a row.
+One after another, he managed to chain up to six practically consecutive reality shows.
 A fact that led her to go viral on Instagram and start to gain a barrage of followers that would serve her next business: creating her own cosmetics firm.

 The Kylie Jenner of France